gustavo-rodrigues-dev/inversify-grpc-utils/README.md

 The `inversify-grpc-utils` type definitions are included in the npm module and require TypeScript 2.0 and [InversifyJS](https://github.com/inversify/InversifyJS).
 Please refer to the [InversifyJS documentation](https://github.com/inversify/InversifyJS#installation) to learn more about the installation process.

+## Disclaimer

+:warning: This project is in working progress now, I want to delivery soon, sorry if you need now!